 ProAssurance Corp.
-(PRA), the insurer that announced two acquisitions today, will be “opportunistic” as it considers more deals to grow in health-care liability coverage, Chief Executive Officer Stan Starnes said.
+(PRA:US), the insurer that announced two acquisitions today, will be “opportunistic” as it considers more deals to grow in health-care liability coverage, Chief Executive Officer Stan Starnes said.

 ProAssurance must “support a whole spectrum of health-care providers from home health-care aides to neurosurgeons” and device makers, Starnes said today on a conference call with analysts.
 “We are attentive to every opportunity that presents itself” and “when the right ones come along, we’re in a position to move and move very quickly.”